TrentELittle/name_generator/README.md

 # name_generator
-A basic First &amp; Middle name generator for male and femal names.
+A basic First &amp; Middle name generator for male and female names.